-Applicants must complete the CEF application forms for the funding round and submit them by email to CEFapplication@mfe.govt.nz by the due date.
+Complete the application forms and submit to CEFapplication@mfe.govt.nz by the due date.
 Incomplete applications will not be assessed.

 2. Application assessment

-An assessment panel reviews all eligible, complete applications and makes funding recommendations.
+An independent assessment panel will review all completed eligible applications and make funding recommendations.

 All applications are assessed against: